Hannah Primrose, Countess of Rosebery: Gladstone's second government (1880–1885)

 Lady Rosebery also began to befriend those politicians such as Lord Northbrook who empathised with her husband, while others such as Lord Granville and Lord Hartington she identified as aloof.
 She dismissed Lord Spencer with "I can never look on him as a great motive power, besides he does not mention Archie [Rosebery] to me."

 Finally her soliciting paid off and in 1881, Rosebery was offered a government position acceptable to him, that of Under Secretary at the Home Office with special responsibility for Scotland.
 He had sought the position feeling that Scotland was neglected by the Liberal Government who were more interested in Ireland.
 However, immediately upon assuming the job he began to demand a place in the cabinet.
 The office he sought was that of Lord Privy Seal, a position Gladstone refused on account of Rosebery's inexperience in Government.
 It appeared that Rosebery was showing his true colours and he was accused of behaving like a spoilt child, with doubts cast over the honourableness of his reasons for refusing the Under Secretaryship of the India Office.

 Lady Rosebery, "conscious of her husband's supreme ability", wanted him in the cabinet and was furiously agitating her husband's discontent until Rosebery threatened to resign his Home Office position.
 Lady Rosebery had an angry row with Gladstone's wife, where Mrs Gladstone pointed out that if Rosebery resigned he would have nothing but horse racing to interest him, and that Lady Rosebery should be patient as her husband was young.
 Rosebery, accepting that a cabinet place was not going to be forthcoming, resigned from Government.
 Lady Rosebery, realising further appeal to the Gladstones was pointless, tried a new avenue—Lord Hartington, the immensely influential Secretary of State for War, who was already quarrelling with Gladstone over the Irish home rule problem, and whom she allegedly met by chance at Preston Railway Station.
 Inviting him into her carriage for the journey to London, she pleaded her husband's case for three hours to her captive listener.
-The Roseberys then immediately left England and their children for a long trip to America and Australia.
-On their return in 1885 Rosebery was appointed Lord Privy Seal, complete with the seat in the cabinet which he sought.